-There are certain warning signs in pregnancy which needs immediate medical attention.
+There are certain warning signs in pregnancy that needs immediate medical attention.

 First trimester bleeding (0-3 months)

 Bleeding during the first three months could be an indication of an ectopic pregnancy.
 Ectopic means the foetus is developing somewhere outside the uterus, for example in the Fallopian tube.
 It is a medical emergency.

 First – the second trimester bleeding (0-6 months)

 Heavy bleeding with cramping can be a sign of a miscarriage during this time.

 - Bleeding during the 3rd trimester may indicate Abruptio placenta – which means the placenta tore lose from the uterine wall.

 - Bleeding during pregnancy is thus always a serious matter.